orourkera/go-ruck-yourself/DATA_MODEL_REFERENCE.md

 | perceived_exertion        | integer                      | YES      |                                              |
 | tags                      | ARRAY                        | YES      |                                              |

+#### Timestamp Field Explanations:
+*   **`created_at`**: Timestamp (without time zone) indicating when the session record was first created in the database.
+While present, its direct use in application logic is minimal.
+For all logical session timing and statistical bucketing, prefer `started_at` and `completed_at`.
+*   **`started_at`**: Timestamp (with time zone) indicating when the user actively started the ruck.
+This is set by the application when the session begins.
+*   **`completed_at`**: Timestamp (with time zone) indicating when the user actively completed or finalized the ruck.
+This is set by the application upon session completion.
+This is the primary timestamp used for all statistics aggregation (monthly, weekly, yearly) to determine which period a session falls into.

 > **Note:** As of 2025-05-10, the following columns were removed from the schema because they are unused in the frontend and backend:
 > - final_calories_burned
 > - final_distance_km